svenfuchs/hashr/README.md

     config.foo? # => false
     config.foo  # => raises an IndexError "Key :foo is not defined."

+Or you can set a custom error class like this:
+    class CustomError < StandardError; ;end

+    Hashr.raise_missing_keys = CustomError
+    config = Hashr.new
+    config.foo?  # => false
+    config.foo   # => raises a CustomError "Key :foo is not defined."

 You can also anonymously overwrite core Hash methods like this:

     config = Hashr.new(:count => 3) do